-We are open on the first and third Friday evenings each month at our Preschool Learning Center in Fort Collins from 6 to 11 pm (pending teacher sign up).
+We often host parent's night out PJ parties on Friday night from 6 to 11 pm.
 These nights are just fun for kids and a break for parents.
 We often watch a movie and have a snack!
 Please check for notes on the front door and parent sign-in/out boards for sign up information.
 This is offered through teachers dedicating extra time and participation is priced separately.
 Please see the signup sheet for details.
-In addition, we are usually open all Friday nights in December for parents to shop for the holidays.